Inference of Human's Observation Strategy for Monitoring Robot's Behavior based on a Game-Theoretic Model of Trust: Game Theoretic Formulation

-We designed a user-interface to represent the robot-delivery scenario.
-The participants in the study play the role of a student in a robotics department who are asked to monitor the robot for an hour.
-In order to make the monitoring action be associated with a cost, we added a second task in which participants could choose to grade exam papers (and get paid for it) instead of just monitoring the robot.
-For the simplicity of understanding and the scarcity of participants who have experience as a professional supervisor, we combine the actions to monitor the plan and monitor the execution as a single `monitor the robot' action.
+Participants in this study play the role of a student in a robotics department who are asked to monitor the robot for an hour.
+To make the monitoring action be associated with a cost, we consider a second task where participants can choose to grade exam papers (and get paid) instead of monitoring the robot.
+Given the scarcity of participants who have experience as a professional supervisor, we combine the actions to monitor the plan and monitor the execution as a single `monitor the robot' action to simplify the scenario.
+The combination of the planning and execution phase simply helps to reduce the human’s action set; helping them easily understand the setting and choose between a fewer number of actions.
 The other action `grade exam papers' represents the action to not-monitor the robot.
 As opposed to asking the participants for mixed strategies over the two actions, which is hard for them to interpret, we ask them to give us a time slice for which they would choose a particular action (eg. 30 minutes to monitor the robot and 30 minutes to grade exam papers).
 We provide the participants with their utility values for their actions conditioned on the robot's pure strategies (i.e. the plans $\pi_{s}$ and $\pi_{pr}$).
-We inform them that the robot may have incentive to consider a less costlier (but probably risky plan) depending on fraction of time allocated for monitoring.
+We inform them that the robot may have incentive to consider a less costly (but probably risky) plan depending on the fraction of time allocated for monitoring.
 We let each participant do five trials and after each trial, the overall utility based on the participant's monitoring strategy and the robot's strategy is reported to them.
-The robot does not adapt itself to the human's strategy in the previous trial (which intents to preserve the non-repeated nature of our game).
+The robot does not adapt itself to the human's strategy in the previous trial (which intends to preserve the non-repeated nature of our game).

 A pilot study was first run on $4$ participants whose feedback helped us fix several issues in the interface that inhibited clarity.
 We then collected data by asking $32$ participants to undertake the study.
-We obtained consent from each of the participants to use their data and ensured that no group of participants colluded or discussed the study results before their study finished.
 The participants of this study were all graduate students across various engineering departments at our university.
-The maximum time taken by a participant to complete the study was $12$ minutes while most participants completed it within $5$ minutes.